 In 2015, Governor Dannel Malloy requested that the Commission undertake a study of Connecticut’s pretrial justice system and develop proposed reforms.
 This initial effort produced a comprehensive evaluation at the pretrial justice systems in Connecticut and other jurisdictions.
 Recommendations in the report served as the basis of HB 7044, An Act Concerning Pretrial Justice Reform passed in 2017

 As the Commission continues its work on pretrial release and detention, it focuses primarily on 1) assessing racial, ethnic, socioeconomic, and gendered disparities in pretrial justice outcomes, and 2) developing a proposal that would reduce the population of pretrial detainees through the reduction or elimination of monetary bail conditions.
-The Commission is currently developing a proposal in response to a letter from President Pro Tempore of the State Senate Martin Looney, who has requested the Commission to develop a proposal that would reduce the pretrial detained population and eliminate money bail as a detention mechanism.
+In 2022, the Commission published a report in response to a letter from President Pro Tempore of the State Senate Martin Looney, who has requested the Commission to develop a proposal that would reduce the pretrial detained population and eliminate money bail as a detention mechanism.

 Urban Institute’s Report on Connecticut’s Pretrial Tool Assessment